NASA-PDS/template-repo-nodejs/README.md

 (These instructions can probably stay as-is.)

 The PDS Engineering Node recommends using [detect-secrets](https://github.com/NASA-PDS/nasa-pds.github.io/wiki/Git-and-Github-Guide#detect-secrets) in order to prevent credentials, private email addresses, application keys, etc., from leaking into the commit history.
 To use `detect-secrets`, install the tool according to the instructions in the wiki.
-Them, make a baseline for any secrets that are _supposed_ to be in repository:
+Then, make a baseline for any secrets that are _supposed_ to be in repository:

     detect-secrets scan . \
         --all-files \